Taking a Public Stand

 Caesars strongly support eliminating human trafficking, which involves commercial sexual exploitation, forced labor and debt bondage.
 We have made a commitment to the UN Guiding Principles on Business and Human Rights and the Protocol to Prevent, Suppress and Punish Trafficking in Persons.
 Caesars became a founding member of the Businesses Ending Slavery and Trafficking (BEST) Employers Alliance, which was formed in September 2015.
 BEST is the first public-private partnership in the nation to work across industries to prevent sex trafficking and sex buying.
 We also participate in the American Gaming Association (AGA) CSR Committee, which includes a focus on addressing human trafficking in the gaming industry.

 Caesars has long led public policy and advocacy around relationship recognition and anti-discrimination on a state and federal level including advocating in favor of LGBT rights related to the following legislation: the Equality Act (with official support given through the Human Rights Campaign’s Business Coalition for the Equality Act), the Employment Non-Discrimination Act, two DOMA U.S. Supreme Court amicus briefs, Nevada transgender anti-discrimination bills and a Mississippi bill to limit LGBT civil liberties.
-Caesars has received a 100% perfect score in the Human Rights Campaign Corporate Equality Index for nine consecutive years.
+Caesars has received a 100% perfect score in the Human Rights Campaign Corporate Equality Index for ten consecutive years.
 For more on our position on the Equality Act, please see the Vegas Inc. article written by Caesars EVP of Government Relations and Corporate Responsibility, Jan Jones Blackhurst.

 Caesars is among the global organizations committed to business leadership and policy alignment on climate through an initiative led by We Mean Business, a coalition of organizations including CDP, WRI, and the World Wildlife Fund, among others.
 In advance of the UN conference in December 2015 (COP21), at which national leaders reached a historic global agreement to mitigate climate change, we collectively urged proactive leadership among policymakers and businesses.